jeffIshmael/chamapay-minipay/README.md

 5. **Withdrawal:**
    Members can claim their funds when it’s their turn, and the smart contract ensures they receive the correct amount.

+## Security Measures
+1. Only admins can add members to the chama.
+2. If the deadline(PayDate) reaches and a member has not contributed his/her money, then the money will be refunded to the members who sent.

 ### Getting Started